Join the Ben Heck team every week for amazing hacks! Watch them build and mod community-inspired projects using electronics!

 |See All Episodes|

 The Raspberry Pi was first released in the UK by the Raspberry Pi Foundation in February 2012.
 Since its release, Ben Heck and his team have been finding novel and intriguing new ways of incorporating the Raspberry Pi into their weekly build projects.
-Although, originally intended to promote teaching basic computer science in schools and developing countries, the possibilities inherent in an affordable, credit card sized computer that can be used to create smarter devices has been a point of intrigue to members of the electronics maker, hobbyist, and enthusiast community from the very beginning.
-Ben Heck has an easygoing and offbeat style that is easy to follow and which he uses to inspire, teach, and instill confidence in anyone interested in joining the electronics maker, hobbyist and enthusiast community.
+Although, originally intended to promote teaching basic computer science in schools and developing countries, the possibilities inherent in an affordable, credit card sized computer that can be used to create smarter devices has been a matter of interests for those interested in electronics projects.
+Ben Heck has an easygoing and offbeat style that is easy to follow and which he uses to inspire, teach, and instill confidence in anyone interested in getting started with electronics projects regardless of skill set.

-Every week Ben and his team walks you through all the steps you need to complete a build project and explain things in a way that is easy to understand but is not lacking in substance.
-The Ben Heck encourages fellow electronics makers, hobbyists, and enthusiasts to Connect with The Ben Heck Team through the element14 community and submit your build idea for future projects.
+Watch as the team go through all the steps to build a project using the Raspberry Pi, and explain things in a way that is easy to understand but is not lacking in substance.

 |Ben Heck's Raspberry Pi Zero Portable|

 |Episode 223 - Original Air Date 30-June-2016||Watch Full Episode!|